tcmalcomb/disable-Jira-Rovo/README.md

 # disable-Jira-Rovo
-Blocks UI elements of Rovo/AI features in Atlassian Jira.
+Blocks UI elements of Rovo/AI features in Atlassian Jira and Confluence.
 Uses Ublock Origin Chrome Extension Filters.
+You can achieve the same by importing this list into any ad blocking extension that allows custom filters.

 # Setup
 1. Download Ublock Origin Lite from [Chrome Webstore](https://chromewebstore.google.com/detail/ublock-origin-lite/ddkjiahejlhfcafbddmgiahcphecmpfh)